ExaWorks/job-api-spec/specification.md

 - [x] Add a get_version method/function with a note about version obj vs string depending on programming  language

+- [x] add ability to have custom attributes which could be passed to the underlying LRM (aka. dynamic attributes).

 - [ ] "canceled" or "cancelled"?

 - [ ] Consider adding further exceptions to submit() in order to